|Follow PSU Men's Basketball:||Follow @PennStateMBB|

 Penn State readies for first road game of the season.

-Dwayne Anderson, a standout leader of Villanova’s 2009 NCAA Final Four team, joined the Nittany Lion coaching staff as an assistant coach in July of 2013 and is in his third season with the program.
-In just two years as a collegiate assistant coach, Anderson has made a name for himself on the recruiting trail, concentrating on the D.C./Maryland/Virginia area.
+Dwayne Anderson, a standout leader of Villanova’s 2009 NCAA Final Four team, joined the Nittany Lion coaching staff as an assistant coach in July of 2013 and is in his fourth season with the program.
+In just three years as a collegiate assistant coach, Anderson has made a name for himself on the recruiting trail, concentrating on the D.C./Maryland/Virginia area.

 Anderson took on his first collegiate coaching position after four seasons playing professionally in Europe.
 A 2009 graduate of Villanova University with a degree in sociology, Anderson was coached by Chambers, a former Associate Head Coach in the Villanova program, on successful Wildcat teams that made four straight NCAA appearances and reached the Sweet 16 three times.

 A native of Silver Spring, Md., a suburb of Washington, D.C., Anderson played his final professional season for S.Oliver Baskets in Wurzburg, Germany, the last of three stops in a four-year professional career that also saw him play for professional clubs BG Gottingen in Germany and Morpho Basket Piacenza in Italy.
 A two-time German All-Star selection (2011 & 2013), he posted 13.5 points and 7.2 rebounds per game in 2012-13 while leading S.Oliver Baskets in scoring, rebounding and steals to earn his second All-Star selection.
 He led Piacenza in rebounding in 2011-12 and earned selection to the EuroChallenge First Team (2010), Eurocup Top 8 Players (2011) and German All-Star Team (2011) during his two years with BG Gottingen.